Ivan Tisci

-Tisci has spent 9 seasons in Serie B and briefly also played in Serie A.
+Tisci played for nine seasons in Serie B and briefly also played in Serie A.

-Career
+Playing career

 In June 2004, Tisci joined Modena on free transfer.

-After the relegation of Crotone from Serie B, he joined Foggia of Serie C1 in 1-year contract.
+After the relegation of Crotone from Serie B, he joined Foggia of Serie C1 on a 1-year contract.

 In August 2009, he was signed by Avellino which recently relegated to Serie D.

+Coaching career

+After a couple experiences as a technical collaborator for Benevento and Empoli, on 11 April 2022 Tisci took on his first head coaching role at Serie D relegation-struggling club Bisceglie.
+After failing to save Bisceglie from relegation to Eccellenza, Tisci signed for fellow Apulian Serie D club Fasano.

+After a successful season at Fasano, Tisci was subsequently hired by Serie C club Audace Cerignola for the 2023–24 season.
+He was dismissed on 11 March 2024.

+On 10 October 2024, Tisci was appointed as the new head coach of Serie C club Pineto, replacing Mirko Cudini.